lukewheadon5/nextlevel/README.md

 This is the code created by Luke Wheadon, 901298, of Swansea University for the undergraduate disseration project.
+This repositiory contains all the laravel files needed for the created web application.